tu-dortmund-ls12-rt/SSSEvaluation/README.md

 In the **General** tab you can select the path of your task sets, and if you want to generate, save or load the task sets for the analysis.
 Additionally you can select the number of threads for the execution of the analysis and the seed for the task generation.

 After that you can select the parameters for the task set in the **Configuration** tab.
-This includes the number of tasks per set, the number of task sets, the utilization values, the number of computation segments, and the ratio between computation and suspension time.
+This includes the number of tasks per set, the number of task sets, the utilization values and the number of computation segments.
+Moreover, minimal and maximal value for the maximal suspension time can be set, i.e., the maximal suspension time is between the minimum suspension length value and maximum suspension length value multiplied with the difference between the period and execution time.

 In the **Schedulability tests** tab you can select any of the schedulability tests which are implemented in the framework.
 Additionally you can set custom parameters for some of the tests.